bab2min/tomotopy/README.rst

 History
 -------
+* 0.10.3 (2021-03-01)
+    * An issue was fixed where `tomotopy.HDPModel.infer` causes a segmentation fault sometimes.

 * 0.10.2 (2021-02-16)
     * An issue was fixed where `tomotopy.CTModel.train` fails with large K.
     * An issue was fixed where `tomotopy.utils.Corpus` loses their `uid` values.